-Goal 1: To introduce significant scholarship in specific areas of specialization (theology, ethics, mission, biblical studies, preaching, leadership, pastoral care, worship, faith development, and/or spirituality) that connects to the practice of ministry (Knowing).
-Demonstrated in D.Min.
-Seminars

-Outcome 1: Graduates will demonstrate an ability to reflect critically on advanced scholarship related to their particular areas of specialization.

-Outcome 2: Graduates will demonstrate an ability to connect readings in their areas of specialization with the practice of ministry.

-Goal 2: To develop advanced levels of competency in specific areas of ministry (Being).
-Demonstrated in Experiential Learning Units

-Outcome 1: Graduates will demonstrate increased competency in the professional practice of ministry, including ethical standards.

-Outcome 2: Graduates will experience personal growth in the area of spiritual maturity.
-Note: Spiritual maturity is defined for this purpose as "Receiving and nurturing loving (intimate, honest, genuine) encounters with God which then enhance your ability to express love for your neighbors and yourself."

-Goal 3: To integrate theological and pastoral issues with the practice of ministry in particular contexts in ways that reflect growth in ministerial capacity and spiritual maturity (Doing).
-Demonstrated in Project Thesis

-Outcome 1: Graduates will demonstrate within their ministry contexts an enhanced level of institutional strength related to the institutions' practice of ministry.

-Outcome 2: Graduates will demonstrate an enhanced level of pastoral skill related to the practice of ministry in their ministry contexts.
+- SLO1.
+Outcome: Graduates will demonstrate an ability to reflect critically on advanced scholarship related to their particular areas of specialization. - SLO2: Outcome: Graduates will demonstrate an ability to connect readings in their areas of specialization with the practice of ministry. - SLO3.
+Outcome: Graduates will demonstrate increased competency in the professional practice of ministry, including ethical standards. - SLO4.
+Outcome: Graduates will experience personal growth in the area of spiritual maturity. - SLO5.
+Outcome: Graduates will demonstrate within their ministry contexts an enhanced level of institutional strength related to the institutions' practice of ministry. - SLO6.
+Outcome: Graduates will demonstrate an enhanced level of pastoral skill related to the practice of ministry in their ministry contexts.

 Areas of Specialization

 The Doctor of Ministry faculty of McAfee School of Theology is diverse in its expertise in academic disciplines, practical experience in ministry, and interests in topics for a Project Thesis.
 Every effort will be made to accommodate the interests and needs of students within the limits of faculty teaching and supervisory loads.
 The decision for the selection of a Faculty Supervisor is reciprocal, with each Faculty Supervisor free to accept a given student for supervision after explorations of the student's interests and skills.
-The Associate Dean will consult with each student to determine which faculty member to approach to become his or her faculty supervisor.
-After positive communication from the Associate Dean, the student will initiate communication with the faculty member requesting supervision for the remainder of the program.
+The Director of the D.Min.
+Degree Program will consult with each student to determine which faculty member to approach to become their faculty supervisor.
+After positive communication from the Director, the student will initiate communication with the faculty member requesting supervision for the remainder of the program.